kalinyuen/claims-analysis/README.md

 ## Summary of Key Findings
 - Provider Billing Patterns: SB Internists submitted the largest number of claims in the dataset (152 total), with SB Surgical Associates following behind at 81 claims.
-- Primary Payer Mix: Medicare represents the vast majority of claims, making up roughly 70% of all submissions—far more than the next highest payer, HealthFirst FFS, which accounts for around 13%.
+- Primary Payer Mix: Medicare represents the vast majority of claims, making up roughly 70% of all submissions which is far more than the next highest payer, HealthFirst FFS, which accounts for around 13%.
 - Common Diagnoses: The ICD-10 code that appears most frequently is J96.01 (Acute respiratory failure with hypoxia), recorded 62 times.
 The next most common diagnoses are I10 (Essential hypertension) and E78.5 (Hyperlipidemia, unspecified), each occurring 49 times.
 - Common Procedures: The HCPCS code billed most often is 99291, representing initial critical care services for the first hour.
-It appears 68 times—considerably more than other high-volume codes such as 99233 and 99232.
+It appears 68 times which isconsiderably more than other high-volume codes such as 99233 and 99232.
 - Charges by Place of Service: Ambulatory Surgery Center claims have the highest average charges (approximately $1,912), whereas Outpatient Hospital claims show the lowest average charges (about $330).

 ## Required Libraries